esonn/ferret/README.md

 - compares text documents containing natural language or computer language
 - automatic conversion of standard word processor or pdf formats to text
+- processing specialised for major programming languages
 - quick loading and comparison of documents, up to computer's memory capacity
 - display of _all_ document comparisons, ranked by a similarity score
 - detailed display of _individual_ document comparisons, highlighting any copied text
-- save result table and comparisons to pdf or xml formats, for printing.
+- save result table and comparisons to pdf or xml formats, for printing or further analysis.
-- tokens specialised for major programming languages

 *Similarity Measure*